 The nutritional content of all commercial dog foods has to follow the guidelines developed by the AAFCO (Association of American Feed Control Officials).

 Food must be ‘complete’ and ‘balanced.’
-‘Complete’ meaning “the food must contain all the nutrients required,” and ‘balanced’ means “the nutrients present must be in the correct ratios.”
+‘Complete’ means “the food must contain all the nutrients required,” and ‘balanced’ means “the nutrients present must be in the correct ratios.”

 The AAFCO also provides information on how to understand dog food labels.
 It’s a pretty heavy read, but it essentially means that manufacturers will nutritionally label dog food depending on the dog’s life stage.